 For those who have an external locus of control, debt is an easy solution to a financial situation.
 Since they do not have enough saved or feel that they are not paid enough, they can justify the debt.
 They will fall into the mindset of “it will get paid” or “hopefully, I will come across a windfall to pay it off”.

-People who have an internal locus of control are more likely to be investors.
-Since they feel like they have the mastery over their life, they are going to invest their money to improve their financial situation.
+People who have an internal locus of control are more likely to be savers.
+Since they feel like they have the mastery over their life, they are going to invest their money to improve their financial situation and work towards reaching financial independence.
 They are willing to invest in a business, education, or stocks to put themselves in a better financial situation.

 Employees who have an internal locus of control start their career by being prepared for the job interview.
 They assume responsibility for failures and look for ways to improve their performance.
 They credit their success on effort and preparation.